-However, the data confirms the theory of social closing at the top (class I) and the bottom (class VII) ends with a barrier which is higher in Catalonia than in other countries (see book pp. 126-133).
+However, the data confirms the theory of social The increase in closing at the top (class I) and the bottom (class social fluidity is VII) ends with a barrier which is higher in not enough at Catalonia than in other countries (see book pp. 126-133).

-The increase in social fluidity is not enough at the two ends of the scale
+the two ends of the scale